 Domains that are entirely keyword-focused can also end up being dry and boring, especially if your keyword phrase contains three or more words.
 BestBreweriesNorthernCalifornia.com doesn’t quite have the catchy brandability you should shoot for.
 Plus you don’t need to use an exact match domain to rank well in search engines.
 It’s just one metric of thousands which determine your rank.

-The alternative is branded names.
+The alternative to keywords is branded names.
 These provide much more flexibility and can be easier to promote because they are recognizable across all your online properties.
 For long-term success, this is awesome.

 A branded name could be a word that has nothing much to do with your topic at hand or one that only has a rough association.
 Many famous brands do this, like Lindt or Hershey’s.
 While such names are strongly linked to chocolate now, the connection wouldn’t have been as obvious when they were first introduced.

 How Much Should A Domain Name Cost?

 Buying a domain name can be easily done from a domain name registrar.
-One of the most common is GoDaddy, partly because the domain names can be very cheap.
-I tend to steer clear of GoDaddy these days, as they have so many upsells to other products which may seem necessary to a new webmaster, but are really just bloated costs.
+One of the most common is GoDaddy, partly because the domain names can be very “cheap”.

 How To Build & Make Money From Your Food Website